dcelaj/exercise-game-builder/README.md

 ### Structure

-The **main thread in app.py** calls the startup function in levels.py to start a level (still on main thread rn, just executing a func in levels), passing a level number as an argument and giving some premade empty self variables for it to return to.
+The **main thread in app.py** calls the start_level function in levels.py to start a level (still on main thread, just executing a func in levels), passing a level number as an argument and giving some premade empty self variables for it to return to.

-The levels.py function makes custom GUI Qt objects (declared in helper function) to start the level GUI, and also makes some signal handler objects to connect to the custom GUI.
-It connects the signal handlers to some basic lambda functions to keep the main app.py file clean.
-(Still in main thread, just creating new objects and handlers to give to Main Window class)
+The levels.py **start_level** function makes custom GUI Qt objects (declared in helper function) to start the basic level GUI while in the main thread.
+It also **makes the camera pose detection** thread.
+It then passes the references of these to the level_setup function.
+There will be a different level_setup function for each level; it is written by the level designer to create any more QObjects unique for their level while still in the main thread.

-The levels.py function finally **makes two new threads**: the camera/pose estimation thread and the game logic thread, in that order.
-The game logic thread is given access to the pointers for the camera/pose thread and all the handler objects - it will be reading the calulations of the camera/pose thread and causing changes in main using the signal handler objects we gave it.
+The level_setup function finally **makes the level thread**; Keep in mind the camera thread was already created by start_level.
+The game logic thread is given access to the pointers for the camera/pose thread and all the created objects - it will be reading the calulations of the camera/pose thread and causing changes in main using the **event invoker** declared in helper.
+The event invoker allows calling object functions safely from outside the main thread (basically just adds the function call to the event queue for the main thread to execute).
+See [the code used](https://stackoverflow.com/questions/10991991/pyside-easier-way-of-updating-gui-from-another-thread) for more information.

 **The game logic thread runs the function corresponding to the level selected.
 Writing one of these functions is how one writes a level.**

 Finally with those two threads running in the background, **we turn our attention back to the main thread,** currently blocking the GUI as it's still completing the levels.py function call.
-The levels.py function **returns the new GUI objects, new signal handlers, and the pointers to the two running threads** back to the awaiting main class.
+The levels.py function **returns the new GUI objects and the pointers to the two running threads** back to the awaiting main class.
 The GUI resumes being responsive, allowing you to gracefully quit the threads and program.

 When the level is quit, a signal is sent for all the threads to gracefully exit and the QObjects holding the level UI and signals are destroyed.